Prohunter-bnb/Github-commit-automation/README.md

 1. Place the PHP files on your web server
 2. Generate a **GitHub Personal Access Token** with `repo` scope
-3. Update the `utils.php` with your token
+3. Update the `config.php` with your token
 4. Visit `index.php` to use the dashboard
 5. Tap the button to commit your updated README content!